xinsirFGVC/MLAN/README.md

 # MLAN

-This is a PyTorch implementation of the paper "A multi-level attention network for fine-grained image classification" (Qi Xin, Tiejun Lv, and Hui Gao).
+This is a PyTorch implementation of the paper "A multi-level attention network for fine-grained image classification".
 We present the test code and a detailed code on CUB-200-2011 dataset for other researchers who interest in our work to reproduce our work.

 ## Requirements